CatClawed/barrelwisdom/README.md

 ## Docker usage

 Docker is strongly suggested.
-Most things will be taken care of for you.
-If you do not wish to use docker, I would still recommend looking at the dockerfiles to see what commands they run.
+If you do not wish to use docker, I recommend looking at the dockerfiles to see what commands they run.

 Create `docker/.env` with the following format: